Magician David Copperfield buys rare Martin Luther King audio tape

 "Not much amazes me, because of what I do, but to get a discovery like this is just mind-boggling," Copperfield said.

-Keya Morgan, a Manhattan-based collector and dealer in historical manuscripts and photos who acquired the tape and then sold it to Copperfield, told Reuters he appraised its value at $100,000 (62,845 pounds).
+Keya Morgan, a Manhattan-based collector and dealer in historical manuscripts and photos who acquired the tape and then sold it to Copperfield, told Reuters he appraised its value at $100,000.

 Morgan said he had received some 1,200 email inquiries from prospective buyers after advertising the tape.
 But he made the sale to Copperfield because of their prior business relationship and because the magician was committed to donating it to an institution that would make it public, Morgan said.